spiderwebrobot/git-started/README.md

 1. Open a terminal
 2. Make sure the feature-branch changes are in sync with the main-branch (see instructions above)
-3. Push the feature-branch `git push --set-upstream origin feature/initial-updates`
+3. Push the feature-branch `git push`

 After pushing the feature-branch...

 1. Open a browser
-2. Navigate to the repository's branches, e.g. `https://github.com/spiderwebrobot/git-started/branches/all`
+2. Navigate to the "Your branches" page, e.g. `https://github.com/spiderwebrobot/git-started/branches/yours`
-3. TODO: something happens here...
+3. On the "Your branches" page, click on the respective "New pull request" button
 4. On the "Open a pull request" page, click on the "Create pull request" button

 ### Deploy the feature-branch changes